asncd/MIMOSCA/README.md

 <img src="https://github.com/asncd/MIMOSCA/blob/master/common_files/comp_flow2.png" title="Overview" alt="Overview" height=662 width=569>

 The inputs to a Perturb-seq experiment are:
-1. An expression matrix output by a high throughput scRNA-seq protocol (such as the <a href="http://mccarrolllab.com/dropseq/">Drop-seq</a> or <a href="https://support.10xgenomics.com/single-cell/software/pipelines/latest/what-is-cell-ranger">10X cellranger</a>)
+* An expression matrix output by a high throughput scRNA-seq protocol (such as the <a href="http://mccarrolllab.com/dropseq/">Drop-seq</a> or <a href="https://support.10xgenomics.com/single-cell/software/pipelines/latest/what-is-cell-ranger">10X cellranger</a>)
-2.
+* Guide barcode (GBC) PCR data to pair perturbations with cell barcodes (for certain applications this may be able to be directly obtained from the RNA-seq data
-3.
+* A database of preassociated sgRNA/GBC pairs (either by Sanger sequencing or NGS